 - provide assistance to employees with disabilities on request

-- provide associated services such as security, parking and information technology
+- provide associated services such as security, parking, information technology and sport and recreation services

 - investigate any disciplinary issues or complaints about you or another employee